James Sutton (actor): Career

-Theatre

 Sutton met playwright Ian Salmon through The Anfield Wrap and this led to Sutton appearing in Salmon's play Venus Rising at the Hope Street Theatre in Liverpool in 2018.

+In July 2019, Sutton reprised his role as Jean Paul in Hollyoaks, before departing the show in March 2026.
+Speaking on Tis Yourself podcast, he said he was glad he returned before Covid, but it became clear from 2024 onwards the writers had nothing for his character.
+He cited the fact that they did not put him in any scenes with his onscreen sister Mercedes after her cancer diagnosis as one of the final acts that made it clear to him he needed to leave.

+In April 2026, Sutton announced that he had joined OnlyFans.

 Personal life

 Sutton is a fan of Liverpool FC and a regular contributor to The Anfield Wrap.